openstenoproject/openstenoproject.github.io/about.md

 ---
 title: About
-description: Learn about the history, mission, and future of the Open Steno Project
+description: Learn about the history, mission, and future of Open Steno
 layout: post
 ---